-- Currently on a Foundation Programme if you are undertaking a recognised foundation programme in the UK1 which is due to finish in August 2016, we will ask you to confirm the name of your Foundation School.
+- Currently on a Foundation Programme if you are undertaking a recognised foundation programme in the UK1 which is due to finish in August 2019, we will ask you to confirm the name of your Foundation School.
 You do not need to do anything else.
 You do not need to submit any evidence.
-Any offer of a programme will be conditional upon you successfully completing the Foundation Programme and being awarded an FACD 5.2 before August 2016.
-If you are undertaking a stand alone FY2 post that is not part of a recognised foundation programme attached to a UK Foundation School and you do not expect to be awarded with an FACD 5.2 upon completion, then you must answer No to this question on the application form and you will be required to submit an Alternative Certificate as detailed below. - Already completed a Foundation Programme if you have already completed a UK Foundation Programme no earlier than 1 January 2013, we will ask you to confirm that you have been awarded an FACD 5.2.
-You must attach a scanned copy of your FACD 5.2 to your application.
-You will be expected to provide the original certificate at a later date - Anybody who is not covered in 1 or 2 above if you have not undertaken and completed a UK Foundation Programme no earlier than 1 January 2013, you will be able to submit an Alternative Certificate signed by a consultant who has supervised you for at least 3 continuous months since 1 August 2013.
-The certificate attests to your achievement of Foundation Competence.
+Any offer of a programme will be conditional upon you successfully completing the Foundation Programme and being awarded an FPCC before August 2019.
+Those applying for a delayed start date due to illness or maternity should be issued with an FPCC before commencement in post (i.e. by the end of the deferral period).
+If you are undertaking a stand-alone FY2 post that is not part of a recognised foundation programme attached to a UK Foundation School and you do not expect to be awarded with an FPCC upon completion, then you must answer No to this question on the application form and you will be required to submit a Certificate of Readiness to Enter Specialty Training (previously known as Alternative Certificate of Foundation Competence) as detailed below. - Already completed a Foundation Programme if you have already completed a UK Foundation Programme within the 31⁄2 years prior to the commencement date of the post to which you are applying, we will ask you to confirm that you have been awarded an FPCC (or FACD 5.2 for those who completed Foundation prior to August 2017).
+You must attach a scanned copy of your FPCC to your application.
+You will be expected to provide the original certificate at a later date - Already in Specialty Training if you are already in specialty training and have a National Training Number (NTN) or Deanery Reference Number (DRN), you will be deemed to have had your foundation competence assessed at the point of entry to specialty training and therefore will not be required to provide any further evidence - Anybody who is not covered above if you have not completed a UK Foundation Programme within the 31⁄2 years prior to commencement of the post to which you are applying, and are not already in specialty training, you will be able to submit a Certificate of Readiness to Enter Specialty Training (previously known as an Alternative Certificate of Foundation Competence).
+This must be signed by a consultant who has supervised you for at least 3 continuous months (whole time equivalent) in the 31⁄2 years prior to the commencement date for the post to which you are applying.
+The certificate attests to your achievement of the required Foundation Professional Capabilities.
 For the purposes of this documentation, consultant includes General Practitioners, Clinical Directors, Medical Superintendents, Academic Professors and anyone on the specialist register.

-You may submit more than one Alternative Certificate for different posts in order to show evidence of achievement of all outcomes but all certificates must relate to posts undertaken for at least 3 continuous months (whole time equivalent) since August 2013.
-You must attach scanned copies of the certificates to your application form.
-You will be expected to provide the original document/s at a later date
+Please note you may submit more than one certificate from different posts in order to show evidence of achievement of all professional capabilities but all certificates must relate to posts undertaken for at least 3 continuous months (whole time equivalent) in the 31⁄2 years prior to the commencement date for the post to which you are applying.
+You must upload and attach scanned copies of the certificates to your application form.
+You will be expected to provide the original document/s at a later date.
+It may be necessary to provide more than one certificate if one of the post undertaken was not in an acute setting.